PEXANE2/azure-docs.tr-tr/articles/automation/troubleshoot/runbooks.md

 ### <a name="cause"></a>Nedeni

-Akış nesneler içeriyorsa, `Start-AzAutomationRunbook` çıkış akışını doğru işlemez.
+Akış nesneler içeriyorsa, `Start-AzAutomationRunbook` Çıkış akışını doğru işlemez.

 ### <a name="resolution"></a>Çözüm